pcm-dpc/COVID-19/README.md

 ### Today update

-In note_it e note_en sarà riportato il codice del messaggio definito nel dataset "avvisi" In note_it and note_en will be reported the message code defined in "avvisi" dataset
+In note_it e note_en sarà riportato il codice del messaggio definito nel dataset "avvisi"<br>
+In note_it and note_en will be reported the message code defined in "avvisi" dataset

 * dati_regioni